SweFjorod/MapEditor/README.md

 Thanks to Lode Vandevenne for the lodepng so I could encode png files.

 You need to have edit-button.png and font.pgex in a library from the executable then
-\\resources\files, for example if you are running VS and debugging remember to make a library in your debug lib names resources and then copy those 2 files to it.
+\\resources\, for example if you are running VS and debugging remember to make a library in your debug lib names resources and then copy those 2 files to it.

 This started out as a small project where I wanted to learn how to code C++ but has evolved